 That did not work out so well for me...you see, even after I KNEW, I still wanted him.
 The knowing didn't make my feelings for him go away, and while I can definitely care about a taken man, I can't be "friends" with someone that I am in love with.

 So it ended.
 It ended pretty dramatically, with me receiving a text from him asking to see me...and me responding like this:

 The last time I saw him, I told him that I was writing this post.
 I even told him the working title.
 HE STILL CONTACTED ME AFTER THAT asking to see me.
 I said no.

-I am still struggling with the knowledge of the girlfriend, but I am proud of myself for standing up for myself, and my emotional well being, rather than just follow my heart blindly.
-Let’s face it, my heart has gotten me into some really tricky situations.
+I am still struggling with the knowledge of the girlfriend, but I am proud of myself for standing up for myself, and my emotional well being, rather than just following my heart blindly.
+Let's face it, my heart has gotten me into some really tricky situations.
 Some awful situations.
-So life-shattering situations.
+Some life-shattering situations.

 I made a decision at the end of 2017 to take better care of myself, my heart, my mind, my soul.
 Walking away from something that is toxic for my soul, no matter how badly I want it...well, I am making progress.

 But I still hate Tesla and hope his bike breaks into a million freaking pieces and the tires go flat.